mlrun/mlrun/docs/install/local-docker.md

 # Install MLRun locally using Docker

-You can install and use MLRun and Nuclio locally on your computer, this will not include all the services and elastic scaling capabilities which you can get with the Kubernetes based deployment but is much simpler to start with.
+ou can install and use MLRun and Nuclio locally on your computer.
+This does not include all the services and elastic scaling capabilities, which you can get with the Kubernetes based deployment, but it is much simpler to start with.

 ```{admonition} Note
 - Using Docker is limited to local, Nuclio, and Serving runtimes and local pipelines.
 ```

-The installation is done using [`docker compose`](https://docs.docker.com/compose/) and will deploy MLRun service, MLRun UI, Nuclio serverless engine, and optionally Jupyter server.
+Use [`docker compose`](https://docs.docker.com/compose/) to install MLRun.
+It deploys the MLRun service, MLRun UI, Nuclio serverless engine, and optionally the Jupyter server.

 There are two installation options:
 - [**Use MLRun with your own client (PyCharm, VSCode, Jupyter)**](#use-mlrun-with-your-own-client)
 - [**Use MLRun with MLRun Jupyter image (pre loaded with examples/demos)**](#use-mlrun-with-mlrun-jupyter-image)

-In both cased you need to set the `SHARED_DIR` environment variable to point to a host path for storing MLRun artifacts and DB, for example `export SHARED_DIR=~/mlrun-data` (or use `set SHARED_DIR=c:\mlrun-data` in windows), make sure the directory exist.
+In both cases you need to set the `SHARED_DIR` environment variable to point to a host path for storing MLRun artifacts and DB, for example `export SHARED_DIR=~/mlrun-data` (or use `set SHARED_DIR=c:\mlrun-data` in windows), make sure the directory exists.

-It is recommended to set the `HOST_IP` variable with your computer IP address (required for Nuclio dashboard), you can check your IP address using the `ip addr` command on Linux or `ifconfig` in Mac or `ipconfig` in Windows.
+It is recommended to set the `HOST_IP` variable with your computer IP address (required for Nuclio dashboard). you can check your IP address using the `ip addr` command on Linux or `ifconfig` in Mac or `ipconfig` in Windows.
 You can select a specific MLRun version with the `TAG` variable and Nuclio version with the `NUCLIO_TAG` variable.

 ## Use MLRun with your own client

-The following commands will install MLRun + Nuclio for work with your own IDE or notebook.
+The following commands install MLRun + Nuclio for work with your own IDE or notebook.

 Download the {Download}`compose-mlrun.yaml<./compose-mlrun.yaml>` file and type:
 ````{toggle} view compose-mlrun.yaml